zammad/zammad-admin-documentation/channels/form.rst

    .. note::

-      Above statement *highly* depends on your website.
+      These statements *highly* depend on your website.
       As you're responsible for your own website, you're on your own figuring out where exactly to place what.